-There have been several lawsuits in the news recently focusing attention on long-simmering complaints about the treatment of minorities by large retailers.
+There have been news stories and lawsuits recently focusing attention on long-simmering complaints about the treatment of minorities by large retailers (see: Starbucks; Hobby Lobby).
 What can organizations do to avoid claims of racial profiling in retail stores?

 To ensure stores are following policies, experts suggest that retailers frequently review records of store apprehensions and audit stores for their adherence to policies.
-Some ideas to limit lawsuits:
+Some ideas to limit lawsuits include the following:

-- Conduct routine auditing of video surveillance to see if LP agents are monitoring individuals on the basis of race rather than behavior.
+Conduct routine auditing of video surveillance to see if loss prevention agents are monitoring individuals on the basis of race rather than behavior.

-- Assess whether loss prevention staff reflects the broader community.
-“A minimally creative plaintiff’s attorney will use racial disparity in a store’s staff to suggest that the store enforces a culture of discrimination that extends to racial profiling in shoplifting detentions,” says attorney Alan Freeman (Blank Rome LLP).
+Assess whether loss prevention staff reflects the broader community.
+“A minimally creative plaintiff’s attorney will use racial disparity in a store’s staff to suggest that the store enforces a culture of discrimination that extends to racial profiling in shoplifting detentions,” said attorney Alan Freeman (Blank Rome LLP).